tabarra/txAdmin/dev_notes.md

 - [ ] menu: fix player modal not handling `logout: true` (look for fetchWebPipe)

-FreezeEntityPosition need to get the veh
+FreezeEntityPosition need to get the veh debugModeEnabled and isMenuDebug are redundant, should probably just use the one from shared

 ## Client code:
     let playerlist;